- Get Involved

 BIBLIOGRAPHY:Charles W. Hackett, ed., Historical Documents Relating to New Mexico, Nueva Vizcaya, and Approaches Thereto, to 1773 (3 vols., Washington: Carnegie Institution, 1923–37).
 Carl Sauer, The Distribution of Aboriginal Tribes and Languages in Northwestern Mexico (Berkeley: University of California Press, 1934).

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Thomas N. Campbell, "GUAZAPAYOGLIGLA INDIANS," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/bmg11), accessed July 31, 2015.
-Uploaded on June 15, 2010.
-Published by the Texas State Historical Association.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Thomas N. Campbell, "GUAZAPAYOGLIGLA INDIANS," accessed February 15, 2019, http://www.tshaonline.org/handbook/online/articles/bmg11.